-Tackle the big questions that have mystified humanity since the dawn of consciousness and learn how the greatest thinkers have tried to answer them.
-Discuss, debate and develop your thinking as you learn invaluable skills for your future employment.
+Take on the big questions that have mystified humanity since the dawn of consciousness and discover how the greatest minds have tried to answer them.
+Learn to engage philosophical methods in everyday life, and develop key transferable skills for your future career.

-This course will introduce you to the really big puzzles that have fascinated humanity for centuries.
-You’ll consider questions like ‘who are we?’, ‘what can we know?’ and ‘what should we do to lead worthwhile lives?’, and learn how past thinkers have attempted to answer them.
+Our BA (Hons) Philosophy degree will introduce you to the biggest puzzles that have fascinated humans for centuries.
+You’ll consider questions such as ‘who are we?’, ‘what can we know?’ and ‘what should we do to lead worthwhile lives?’ - as well as finding out how others have attempted to solve them.

 You will have the opportunity to study for one semester in the US or Canada, made available through our exchange programme.

-You’ll work with our modern and well-equipped classrooms, with full access to our campus library, computer rooms and many online resources.
+All your classes will take place in our modern and well-equipped classrooms.
+You’ll also have full access to our well-stocked campus library, with computer rooms and quiet zones, as well as many online resources.

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email email@example.com for further information.